gepperho/InfluenceMaximizationBenchmarker/README.md

 # InfluenceMaximizationBenchmarker

-The InfluenceMaximizationBenchmarker (IMB) is a benchmark suite first published at GRADES-NDA 2021.
+The InfluenceMaximizationBenchmarker (IMB) is a benchmark suite first published at GRADES-NDA 2021:

+> Heiko Geppert, Sukanya Bhowmik, and Kurt Rothermel.
+2021.
+Large-scale Influence Maximization with the Influence Maximization Benchmarker Suite.
+In 4th Joint International Workshop on Graph Data Management Experiences & Systems (GRADES) and Network Data Analytics (NDA) (GRADES-NDA’21), June 20–25, 2021, Virtual Event, China.
+ACM, New York, NY, USA, 11 pages. https://doi.org/10.1145/3461837.3464510

 IMB provides easy to use implementation of the Influence Maximization (IM) problem.